Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ## Lab 1 Sign-Off
+- Submit a PDF named using your Seneca username, like: jdoe_lab1.pdf on Blackbaord.
-- Submit the pdf document that has the name: "yoursenecausername_lab1".
-The document should include screenshots of the following scripts along with their terminal output, clearly showing your GitHub username.
+- The document must include screenshots of the following scripts and their terminal output, clearly showing your GitHub username:
   - lab1a.py
   - lab1b.py
   - lab1c.py
   - lab1d.py
   - lab1e.py
-- Make sure the code and output are readable.
-Screenshots which are too small and are blurry will be returned for redo and the resubmission will be graded as 0.
+- Ensure the code and output are clearly readable.
+Screenshots should be high-resolution (minimum 800x600) and not blurry.
+- Blurry or unreadable submissions will be returned for redo.
+Resubmissions will be only graded as "Satisfactory" with a grade of 0, provided the work is satisfactory.